NapthaAI/naptha-sdk/README.md

 Naptha is a framework and infrastructure for developing and running multi-agent systems across many devices.
 The Naptha SDK is made up of:

 1. A client for interacting with the Naptha Hub (like the huggingface_hug library but for multi-agent apps)
-2. Abstractions for the composable building blocks of multi-agent apps like Agent, Orchestrator, Tool, Environment, Persona (i.e. Naptha Modules).
+2. Abstractions for the composable building blocks of multi-agent apps like Agent, Orchestrator, Tool, Environment, Persona, Knowledge Base, and Memory (i.e. Naptha Modules).
 With Naptha, communication between these modules happens via API.
 3. Decorators for easily onboarding modules from agent frameworks like CrewAI.
 3. A CLI for interacting with the Naptha Hub and Node